Safety & Security

 If you are the victim of a crime, you may bring charges through the local police and criminal justice system, the College disciplinary system or both.
 The Department of Safety and Security staff encourages victims of crimes and persons involved in personal property accidents to report these incidents to the police department within that jurisdiction.
 The Department’s staff will assist any member of the College community with the filing of a criminal complaint with the proper authority.
 Victims also have the option to file reports with the Department only.
 Anonymous reporting is not currently an option offered.

-The Department of Safety and Security works closely with the college Counseling Center.
-If a crime is reported to the Counseling Center and falls under the scope of confidentiality the only information the reported will be the location. date and time for inclusion in the Crime log and Statistics.
+The Department of Safety and Security works closely with the College's Career & Counseling Center.
+If a crime is reported to the Career & Counseling Center and falls under the scope of confidentiality the only information the reported will be the location. date and time for inclusion in the Crime log and Statistics.

 The College keeps our community informed of any violent crimes occurring on any of our campuses through an SIS or Currents (the College’s internal newsletter) release, email, flyer, Television Information System (TVIS) or the College website, text message,as deemed appropriate.